Impact

 Affected Systems

-All Linux kernel releases that include the unpatched icmp_tag_validation implementation are affected, as the defect is part of the standard IPv4 ICMP handling code.
-No vendor‑specific or version information is provided, so the impact covers the entire Linux kernel ecosystem until the patch is applied.
+All Linux kernel releases that include the unpatched icmp_tag_validation implementation are affected, specifically the kernel versions enumerated in the CVE such as 3.14 and 7.0 release candidates from rc1 through rc7, as indicated by the listed CPEs.
+The defect is part of the standard IPv4 ICMP handling code, so these kernel versions are at risk until the patch is applied.

 Risk and Exploitability